 Ticks are small parasites that feed on the blood of animals, including humans.
 As ticks grow they feed repeatedly, sometimes on multiple animals.
 During this feeding process, ticks can transmit diseases to the host animal.
 The most common tick-borne illness for people in Livingston County is Lyme Disease.

 Ticks are found all over the world, but different regions have different common species.
-For information on the species most often seen in Livingston County, click here.
-Different kinds of ticks transmit different illnesses.
+Here you'll find information on the species most often seen in Livingston County.
+Different types of ticks transmit several different kinds of illnesses.